 - ensure the tone, style and subject matter of all items published in the newsletter and the Blog are in line with the IPDA Board’s policy that it shall be a philatelic publication with particular emphasis on stamp dealing and related matters, for example, e-commerce and information technology used by stamp dealers

-- liaise with the Publicity Officer and the Webmaster when items for publication are to appear in both the member’s newsletter and website news pages and when material is are sourced from outside the Association
+- liaise with the Publicity Officer and the Webmaster when items for publication are to appear in both the member’s newsletter and website news pages and when material is sourced from outside the Association

 - encourage members to produce articles or report news items for publication; will actively seek articles, news items etc from external sources and ensure proper permissions are obtained to use them